 There are two popular ways to pay down debt.
 The Snowball method, where you tackle the smallest debt balances first, is often preferable for many.
 Small wins provide a psychological boost.
 The alternative often referred to as the Avalanche method, is better for others.
 There, you are reducing the debt carrying the highest annual percentage rate first and incredibly desirable when you have high card balances.

 Either way, paying off debt regularly or paying down your balances to zero are good financial habits to reinforce for those who struggle to pay bills constantly.

 Good Financial Habits For Life

 I sometimes envy daily runners plowing on in the heat, snow, rain, and sleet.
 They have formed healthy fitness habits that will last all their lives.
 According to Duhigg’s research, habits control 40 percent of our conscious activities.
-Taking showers and brushing teeth are activities; we just do it.
+Taking showers and brushing our teeth are activities; we just do them.
 That’s a good thing.
 Our lives would be far more chaotic if we couldn’t form habits.

 That said, these minuscule actions are ingrained in us.
 Habits often propel even our driving.
 Ever driven on a familiar road and don’t recall getting there.
 I don’t mean you forgot where you were going, but it is more like you were on automatic pilot.